Introduction

 Ref Point Radius (%)

+Found under the Reference panel (see Figure 18).
 When Ref Point Mode is set to Custom Selection, HBComposer offers the possibility of increasing the area around the chosen reference point.
 The area will cover a circle of a specific radius (percentage) around it.
 A radius of 0% corresponds to the very single reference point.
 The maximum radius (100%) corresponds to a circle around the reference point having a radius of half the diagonal of the flat-field image.
 Values within the area will be averaged.

 If unsure, leave the radius at its default value (50%).